frontenddogma/css-optimization-basics/manuscript/operation.md

 #### Selector Sorting

-Selector sorting, then, is the antithesis to declaration sorting because it’s far less trivial to standardize and likewise difficult to automate.
+Selector sorting, then, is the antithesis to declaration sorting because it’s far less trivial to standardize and likewise more difficult to automate.
 (On a complementary investigation it seems [the author’s own draft](https://meiert.com/en/blog/how-to-order-css-selectors/) is the only discoverable attempt for an order.)

 Yet selector sorting is the next impactful method at our disposal to make our style sheets consistent and, in a way, “optimize them for further optimization.”
 When it comes to maintenance, for example, a defined and followed selector order is key to successfully DRYing up (from “Don’t Repeat Yourself,” to keep the cost of maintenance low) our style sheet declarations, because it’s what ever helps us to avoid an extra round of DRYing _selector groups_ and spares us from great additional testing complexity.